alaeri/bls/README.md

 # bls
-A rtmp server framework for Nodejs
+A rtmp server framework for Nodejs.